onslyde/onslyde/README.md

 and then to the slide deck on your computer, I will happily host your HTML slide deck on the onslyde server.
 Send a pull request to this repo:
 <ul>
-<li>Make sure it's in a directory that is unique to your talk.</li>
+<li>Make sure it's in a directory that is unique to your talk. (e.g. "/mytalk2013")</li>
-<li>Follow the example from the /DevNexus folder</li>
-<li>Feel free to rebrand the remote for the audience with your twitter handle etc...</li>
+<li>Feel free to rebrand the remote for the audience with your twitter handle etc... and put it in the folder above.</li>
 </ul>

 # License